 New Role Assignment / Edit Role Assignment Page (Report Manager)

-Use the New Role Assignment or Edit Role Assignment page to grant permissions to report server items and operations.
-Each user who requires access to a report server must have a role assignment that defines the level of access.
-You can create role assignments at the root node, or on a specific report, model, folder, resource, or shared data source.
+Use the New Role Assignment or Edit Role Assignment page to define security for a specific report, model, folder, resource, or shared data source.
 Reporting Services security is enforced through role assignments that you apply to items.
 A role assignment matches a group or user to a role definition, where each role definition identifies the tasks that groups or users can perform with regards to a specific item.

 To open this page, select any item, click the Properties tab at the top of the page, and then click the Security tab at the side of the page.
 You must have permission to set security at the item level.
 If an item currently inherits security from a parent item, click Edit Item Security to change the security settings.

 Shows all roles defined on the report server that can be used to define security for items.
-When you create or change a role assignment for a report or folder, select one or more roles until the combined set of tasks describe the actions that the user should be allowed to perform.
-To view the set of tasks that each role supports, use SQL Server Management Studio.
-You cannot view, create, modify, or delete roles in Report Manager.
-For instructions, see How to: Create, Delete, or Modify a Role (Management Studio).
+When you create or edit a role assignment for a report or folder, select one or more roles until the combined set of tasks describe the actions that the user should be allowed to perform.
+To view the set of tasks that each role supports, click the role name.

 Shows additional information about the role.
 For predefined roles such as Browser or Content Manager, the description summarizes the tasks that each role supports.

 Click New Role to create a custom role that contains the set of tasks that you want a user or group to be able to perform.
 For more information, see New Role / Edit Role Page (Report Manager).